vpsfreecz/vpsfree-mail-templates/README.md

 Rake task accepts several variables:

  - `API` - the URL of the API to upload templates to
- - `VERSION` - version of the API to use
  - `USERNAME`
  - `PASSWORD`